 Where to go and what to do in Sri Lanka?

-I have seen a couple of answers for this question in travel forums and those answers show only one side of the story.
+I have seen a couple of answers to this question in travel forums and those answers show only one side of the story.
 Some people suggest the north coast of Sri Lanka to travel in Sri Lanka! yes, the east coast is good to travel from May to October but the rest of the year it is hell for the traveller, with daily rainfall exceeding many hundred millimetres.
-Even some areas are coming underwater and you will be stranded to your hotel.
-Therefore it is very important to carefully study the pattern of monsoon and choose the beach resort that is not coming under the effect of monsoon.
+Even some areas are coming underwater and you will be stranded in your hotel.
+Therefore it is very important to carefully study the pattern of the monsoon and choose a beach resort that is not coming under the effect of the monsoon.

-Visiting Cultural sites on the first time in Sri Lanka
+Visiting Cultural sites for the first time in Sri Lanka

 Cultural triangle of Sri Lanka, most popular historical places are scattered in the cultural triangle of Sri Lanka.
-Large numbers of local travellers, as well as foreigners, flock into tourist hotspots in the cultural triangle every day.
-Tourist attractions such as Sigiriya rock fortress, Dambulla cave temple, and tooth relic temple are to be found here, out of 7 UNESCO world heritage sites 5 of them are to be found here.
+Large numbers of local travellers, as well as foreigners, flock to tourist hotspots in the cultural triangle every day.
+Tourist attractions such as the Sigiriya rock fortress, the Dambulla cave temple, and the tooth relic temple are to be found here, out of 7 UNESCO world heritage sites 5 of them are to be found here.

 First time in Sri Lanka and Hiring a Tuk Tuk: what you need to know